 In the picture below, you will see the traces electrically connecting different components and connectors.

-The trace width will be determined based on the rise of temperature applicable for a PCB.
+The trace width will be determined based on the rise of temperature applicable to a PCB.
 The increase in temperature denotes the hotness of the trace when you pass current through it compared to when it's left idle.
-State it in simple words is the difference between the operating temperature and the maximum operating temperature.

 It sounds like a lot of work and calculations to find out the required width of a trace.
 However, another easy way you can use- take the help of a trace width calculator.

 1.1 Features of Trace Width Calculator

 You can use a trace width calculator to determine the trace width based on ampere capacity.

 You need to provide your design specifications in the trace width calculators, including the maximum current in amperage that will flow through the trace, the total length of the path, the increase in temperature due to the resistance of the trail, etc.